 Daniel’s Use of the Name Belshazzar

 For many years, critics used Daniel’s reference to Belshazzar as evidence that the book contained historical errors.
 They asserted that Nabonidus was the last king of Babylon and Belshazzar was a figment of the author’s imagination.
 Evidence began to accrue, however, in the form of ancient writings and inscriptions, that showed that “for much of the reign of Nabonidus, his eldest son, Belshazzar, acted as coregent” (Waltke, 1976, 133:328).
 This fact led Waltke to correctly conclude: “It seems clear, then, from a straightforward reading of the narratives of the Book of Daniel that the author possessed a more accurate knowledge of Neo-Babylonia and early Achaemenid Persian history than any other known historian since the sixth century B.C.” (p.
 328).
-In essence, the name Belshazzar had disappeared from the annals of history from about 450 B.C. until the writing on The Nabonidus Chronicle was published in 1882.
-Thus the author of Daniel could not have been a second century observer because he would have had no way to know of the co-regency of Nabonidus and Belshazzar (Jackson, n.d.).
+The information was available in the Babylonian records if a person had access to those.
+There is no evidence, however, that a later author of Daniel could have accessed them.
+Thus the use of the name Belshazzar adds credibility to an early date for the book (Jackson, n.d.).

 Josephus’ Witness to an Early Date for Daniel